lupyuen/lupyuen.github.io/src/de3.md

     // Get the NuttX Framebuffer for the UI Channel const struct fb_overlayinfo_s *ov = &overlayInfo[i];

-    // Init the UI Channel
+    // Init the UI Channel.
-    ret = a64_de_ui_channel_init(
+    // We pass NULL if the UI Channel should be disabled. ret = a64_de_ui_channel_init(
       i + 2,  // UI Channel Number (2 and 3 for Overlay UI Channels)
       (CHANNELS == 3) ? ov->fbmem : NULL,  // Start of Frame Buffer Memory (address should be 32-bit)